 The Famag dough mixer has a variable dial (as seen above under the turtle and rabbit sticker) for controlling the spiral dough hook’s revolutions per minute (RPM) and the mixing bowl’s rotation.
 The RPMs range from slowest at speed #0 to fastest at speed #10:

-I think the variable speed dial on the Famag mixer is unnecessary.
+The variable speed dial on the Famag mixer is unnecessary.
 Other spiral dough mixers I’ve used typically only have a speed one and speed two, which is wholly sufficient.
-On these other mixers, speed one is for ingredient incorporation or gentle mixing, and speed two is for rapid gluten development.
+Speed one is for ingredient incorporation or gentle mixing on these other mixers, and speed two is for rapid gluten development.

-Variable Speed Update: After using this mixer for more time, I’ve actually found the variable speed dial very useful when making other products besides bread.
-For example, when making panettone, it’s useful to be able to mix at very slow speeds to avoid overheating the dough, even at speed 0.
+Variable Speed Update: After using this mixer more, I’ve found the variable speed dial very useful when making other products besides bread.
+For example, when making panettone, mixing at very slow speeds is useful to avoid overheating the dough, even at speed 0.

 On the Famag dial, I use #2 as a typical speed one and #6 as a typical speed two.